aiven/devportal/docs/products/opensearch/howto/sample-dataset.rst

     pprint(fields)
     pprint(schema)

-You should be able to see the fields's output:
+You should be able to see the fields' output:

 .. code-block:: bash